This post introduces View Transitions: A modern web platform feature to improve the user experience and perceived performance of a website.

 and ::view-transition-new

-When you're on page 1, and navigate to page 2, the slide effect moves "forward" this meets most users' expectations.
-However, when you're on page 2, and navigate to page 1, the slide effect still moves "forward" - this is not what most users would expect.
+- When navigating from page 1 to page 2, the slide effect moves "forward," which meets most users' expectations.
+However, when navigating back from page 2 to page 1, the slide effect still moves "forward," which is not what most users would expect.

-To fix these issues, you need JavaScript to determine if the user is navigating "backwards" or "forwards", and then customize the direction of the view transition accordingly.
-This is covered in later code examples.
+To address these issues, you need to use JavaScript to determine if the user is navigating "backwards" or "forwards" and then customize the direction of the view transition accordingly.
+This is covered in the later code examples.

 JavaScript events for view transitions